 Section 1 introduces you to the problem of defining and measuring juvenile delinquency.
-Experts have struggled for more than 100 years to define delinquency, yet it remains a complex problem that makes measurement even more difficult.
+Experts have struggled for more than 100 years to meaningfully define and measure delinquency, yet it continues to be complex and problematic.

 Chapter 1 reports on the status of children in American society.
-It also reviews past and present definitions of delinquency and defines legal definitions of delinquency that regulated the behavior of children in the American colonies, legal reforms inspired by the child-saving movement at the end of the nineteenth century, status offenses, and more recent changes in state and federal laws.
+It also reviews past and present definitions of delinquency, presents legal definitions of delinquency that controlled the behavior of children in the American colonies, identifies legal reforms of the Child Savers movement at the end of the nineteenth century, status offenses, and more recent changes in state and federal laws.

-Chapter 2 examines the extent and nature of delinquency in an attempt to understand how much delinquency there is.
-Determining the amount and kind of delinquency acts that juveniles commit, the characteristics of these acts, the neighborhoods these children live in, the kinds of social networks available, and the styles of lives they lead is vital to understanding where the problem of juvenile crime exists in U.S. society.
+Chapter 2 examines the extent and nature of delinquency in an effort to identify how much delinquency exists.
+Elucidating the amount and kinds of delinquency juveniles commit, the characteristics of these acts, the neighborhoods these children live in, the kinds of social networks available, and the styles of lives they lead is vital to understanding where the problem of juvenile crime exists in the United States.
 Such knowledge also helps us to understand the problem more completely.
-Is delinquency only a problem of lower-class males who live in the inner city?
+Is delinquency solely a problem of lower-class males who live in the inner city?
 Or does it also include females, middle-class children who attend quality schools, troubled children from good families, and "nice" children experimenting with drugs, alcohol, and sex?
+Chapter 2 also reports on the prevalence and incidence of delinquency, including groups of delinquents such as chronic offenders, and explains what specific measures of delinquency tell us about the nature and extent of the problem.